AdaGold/standalone-exercises/hotel-revisited.md

 #### Prompts

 Once you have read through the above code, add a file to your Hotel project called `design-activity.md`.
+This file will be submitted with the rest of this exercise.
 In that file, please respond to the following prompts:

 - What classes does each implementation include?
 Are the lists the same?
 - Write down a sentence to describe each class.